 And... to imagine the lyrics, actually I had a vision in my head.

-Caption 16, Melissa Mars: On "Army of Love"
+Caption 16, Melissa Mars - On "Army of Love"Play Caption

 And in case this wasn't complicated enough, "currently" has a faux ami of its own: couramment (fluently).